-The use of high-energy x-rays or other particles to eliminate cancer cells is known as radiation therapy.
-A radiation oncologist is a doctor who specialises in treating cancer patients with radiation therapy.
+Radiation therapy is the use of high-energy x-rays or other particles to eliminate cancer cells.
+A radiation oncologist is a doctor who specializes in treating cancer patients with radiation therapy.

 As a first-line treatment for kidney cancer, radiation therapy is ineffective.
-Because of the harm it does to the healthy kidney, and it is rarely used alone to treat kidney cancer.
-Only if a patient is unable to have surgery is radiation therapy utilised.
-Even then, it is usually only in places where cancer has progressed rather than on the underlying kidney tumour.
-When cancer has spread, radiation therapy is usually employed.
-This is done to aid with symptoms like bone pain and brain swelling.
+It is rarely used alone to treat kidney cancer because of the harm it inflicts to the healthy kidney.
+Only if a patient is unable to have surgery is radiation therapy utilized.
+Even then, it is usually only in places where cancer has progressed rather than on the underlying kidney tumor.
+When cancer has spread, radiation therapy is a usual procedure.
+This is to aid the symptoms such as bone pain and brain swelling.

 Physical, emotional, and social effects of kidney cancer

-Cancer can cause many physical, emotional and social effects.
-Cancer care doesn’t end with active treatment.
+Cancer can cause many physical, emotional, and social effects.
+Cancer care does not end with active treatment.
 Post-treatment care is as critical as active treatment.
 Palliative or supportive care focus on managing and relieving symptoms and side effects associated with cancer treatment.
-Palliative care is carried out along with an active treatment strategy, which helps in improving the treatment efficiency by slowing the cancer growth or destroying it.
+Along with an active treatment strategy, it can help in improving the treatment efficiency by slowing the cancer growth or destroying it.

 Patients should talk with their health care team about the aim of each treatment option, about the probable side effects and the available palliative care options before the active treatment begins.